Schedule of Events

 Activations:

-Unpack the Eversys Cameo and how it can impact your business: Hear about the inner workings and capabilities of this incredible equipment
+- Unpack the Eversys Cameo and how it can impact your business: Hear about the inner workings and capabilities of this incredible equipment with Winston Thomas

 11.30 - 1.30pm: